jaylac2000/Apollo-Network/README.md

 My Servers Core (ApolloMCPE)

-For sale or release?: HELL NO
+For sale or release?: NO

 There are features being added constantly